By Brent Pringnitz, Department of Agronomy

-Sessions are taught by ISU Extension faculty from the departments of Agronomy, Entomology and Plant Pathology.
-Each session includes intensive, hands-on training in demonstration plots at FEEL in small-group settings that enhance instructor-student interaction.
+Sessions are taught by ISU Extension faculty from the departments of agronomy, entomology and plant pathology.
+Each small-group session includes intensive hands-on training in FEEL demonstration plots, providing a setting for instructor-student interaction.

 Registration is required for this program and space is limited.
 Registration is $250 and includes all meals, breaks and course references.
 To register for this program, or for more details on the course, visit the FEEL website.
 For program questions please contact the Field Extension Education Laboratory at (515) 432-9548 or firstname.lastname@example.org.